10 Incredible Monarch Butterfly Facts

 ©emkaplin/Shutterstock.com

-Common milkweed is only somewhat harmful to humans, although this is only if it is ingested in large numbers.
+Common milkweed is only somewhat harmful to humans, although this is only if it is ingested in large amounts.
 Milkweed can also cause skin and eye irritation if handled.
-Therefore, for your own safety, you should take precautions such as wearing gloves or washing your hands immediately after handling.
-Although Monarch caterpillars and butterflies can be harmful if consumed, touching them will not lead to any form of catastrophic repercussions.
+Therefore, for your own safety, you should take precautions, such as wearing gloves or washing your hands immediately after handling.
+Although monarch caterpillars and butterflies can be harmful if consumed, touching them will not lead to any negative repercussions.
+However, out of respect, we should avoid handling butterflies and view them from a distance.

 About the Author